 b) Different Object Recognition methods and Object Mapping Support

-There should be a variety of selecting the same object with different methods.
-Some objects are difficult to recognize.
-So the variety of selection methods are always helpful.
 For example, selenium supports selecting objects by id, name, class, link test, XPATH, CSS selector and JavaScript.
 Here is a tutorial on – how QTP identify objects uniquely.
 If one selection method is not working, we have a variety of other methods to choose from which is always helpful.

-Similarly, there should be an option to properly Map these objects in the object repository.
-This repository should be easily update-able and managed.
+Similarly, there should be an option to properly map these objects in the object repository.
+This repository should be easily updateable and managed.
 Just to remind you that Selenium does not have built-in support for object mapping.

-c) Different Checkpoints or Assertion Support.
+c) Different Checkpoints or Assertion Support

-d) Recovery Scenarios Handling.
+d) Recovery Scenarios Handling

 If the test case fails and you want to continue execution, does the tool support that easily?
-If recovery scenarios are easy to manage in a tool, it will allow you to execute test cases without any glitch.
+If recovery scenarios are easy to manage in a tool, it will allow you to execute test cases without any glitches.
 You can run the test cases at night and in the morning you get the results stating which test cases are failed and which test cases are passed.
-This will happen only if recovery from failed test cases can be easily managed by the tool.
-Otherwise, a good amount of automation effort will be wasted in handling recovery scenarios.
-See recovery scenarios management in QTP.

 Conclusion